top of page

 The photo below shows a pandan + salty mung bean paste biscuit (翡翠明珠) on the left and a winter melon + black bean paste biscuit (双清) to the right.
 Although the fillings are supposed to be sweet, they do not taste too sweet.

-The big la piah (大朥饼) has 4 different types of fillings, known as the Four Heavenly King (四大天王), in each piece.
+The bigger la piah (大朥饼) with 4 different types of fillings is also known as the Four Heavenly King (四大天王).
 The sweet fillings are lotus (莲蓉), rose-flavoured red bean (玫瑰豆沙), pandan (翡翠) and winter melon (水晶冬瓜).
-To make the biscuits suitable for vegetarians, vegetable oil is used in place of animal fat-oil.
+To make the biscuits suitable for vegetarians, vegetable oil is used instead of animal fat-oil.

-The big la piah is thicker and quite large (roughly equivalent to about 3~4 of the smaller biscuits).
-The flavours of the fillings are surprisingly distinguishable, taste nice and not too sweet.
-The crust is still crispy when consumed within 2 days.
+The big la piah is thicker and rather large (roughly equivalent to about 3~4 of the smaller biscuits).
+The flavours of the fillings are surprisingly distinguishable, taste nice and mild-sweet.
+The crust is crispy when consumed within 2 days.

-Apart from la piah, GN Food & Biscuit makes and sells other types of traditional pastries too, including the Chinese-favourite sweet and salty mung bean biscuits.
-Their salty mung bean biscuits or tau sar peah (咸豆沙饼) have crispy layered crusts with savoury-sweet fillings.
+Apart from la piah, GN Food & Biscuit makes and sells Chinese-favourite sweet and savoury mung bean biscuits.
+Their salty-version of the mung bean biscuits, or tau sar peah (咸豆沙饼), have crispy layered crusts with savoury-sweet fillings.

 Address: